To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Principals of the high schools in the area, Leslie Pieters of Silverstream and Shafiek Abrahams of Phoenix Secondary, both praised the independent school.

-“It gives the bright sparks in the community the right attention they need.
+For the bright sparks“It gives the bright sparks in the community the right attention they need.
 Our school has very different challenges because we have to accept all students.
 Some still struggle with reading and writing,” Pieters said.

 However, South African Democratic Teachers Union deputy general Jonovan Rustin said if government and donors instead gave adequate resources to the other schools in the area, there would be no need for an independent school.